Depression and Anxiety

 How to determine the health of the brain?

-Hi, this is Dr. Robert Kachko from the New York Center for Integrative Medicine.
+Hi, this is Dr. Robert Kachko from the New York Center for Integrative Health.
 When it comes to brain health, we have to consider whole-body health and vice versa.
 A healthier body will always have a healthier brain.

 When we consider conditions like anxiety, depression, also memory disorders like dementia and Alzheimer’s, we have to take a holistic view of what causes these conditions.